 How we calculate costs

-As of 2018–19, ASQA is a partial cost recovery agency.
-We apply fees and charges to tasks and activities that are necessary to regulate the VET sector.
+As a cost recovery agency, ASQA applies fees and charges to tasks and activities that are necessary to regulate the VET sector.
 ASQA returns revenue from our fees and charges to the Australian Government’s Consolidated Revenue Fund to offset budget funding.

 For more information on cost recovery, visit the Department of Finance website.